xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 4 Objects the basics.md

 admin.f = sayHi;
 ```

-Its value is evaluated at call-time and does not depend on where the method was declared.
+The value is evaluated at call-time and does not depend on where the method was declared.

 Arrow functions are special: they don’t have their "own" this.
 It will take from the outer normal function.